Mirtazapine Startup and Withdrawal

 It is important to note here, that because everyone’s body and genetic makeup is different, the withdrawals will also vary from person to person.
 I am part of a mirtazapine support group on Facebook, and there are several people on there that report having no withdrawals, despite tapering really quickly.
 There are also people like me on there, who have a horrible time getting off mirtazapine.
 And then there are also people that aren’t able to get off mirtazapine at all, due to chronic severe withdrawal side effects.
 It’s important to keep in mind that yes, while most medications will be eliminated from the body within a week or two (depending on the medication half-life), the changes of the brain and of the body occur on a longer time scale.
 To the people who would tell me it was all in my head, I would kindly reply back that antidepressants generally take 3-4 weeks to notice any benefit and 6-8 weeks or even 8-12 weeks to reach full efficacy.
 So, it would be reasonable to assume that withdrawal, if present, should occur on a similar time scale.
 The bulk of my withdrawal effects from tapering the second time occurred within weeks 1-4.
 I still struggle with insomnia and nausea from time-to-time, and I am hoping these fade with time.

 I hope those of you that are interested in starting or discontinuing mirtazapine find this post useful.
 The intention of this post wasn’t to scare people away from trying it, as this medication has been a game changer for many people for a whole range of conditions ranging from non-psychiatric conditions (e.g., insomnia, appetite stimulant) to psychiatric (e.g., anxiety, major depressive disorder).
 I felt it was important to give an honest account of my experience, in case someone else was going through something similar.
 At the end of the day, you need to listen to your body and perform a risk/benefit analysis of the medication with your doctor.
 For me, the risks of this particular medication outweighed the benefits, so it wasn’t worth continuing.
-I have since transitioned to a different medication that has been much more effective in helping my anxiety.
+After genetic testing, I have since transitioned to a different medication that has been much more effective in helping my anxiety.

 Additional Support Resources